amandasaurus/osm-lump-ways/README.md

 This software isn't finished, here's what I'd like to add.
 Feel free to send a patch.

-* Support outputting GeoJSONSeq instead of one large GeoJSON FeatureCollection
-* The `--split-into-way` uses Floyd–Warshall algorithm to calculate all pairs shortest path.
-It's incredibly slow on large numbers of points, e.g. >10k.
-It also single threaded.
-This should be replaces with something like multiple runs of Dijkstra's Algorithm to speed it up.
 * All tags need to be specified in advance to join on.
 Perhaps add something to match all possible tags? (inspired by [this q](https://en.osm.town/@grischard/110763741292331075)). (“Group by all tags